-A construction company has recently been prosecuted for failing to provide adequate welfare facilities for its workers.
+In one case, a construction company was fined £5k for failing to consider the welfare needs of workers.
 In what the HSE inspector described as ‘Dickensian-like’ conditions, workers were unable to access basic welfare facilities such as toilets or running water.

-So what welfare facilities should be provided on construction sites and how do we make sure they pass the suitability test?
+How do you know what the right type of welfare facilities are?
+How many toilets do you need?
+How many rest areas?
+What washing facilities?
+What welfare facilities should be provided on construction sites and how do we make sure they pass the suitability test?

-In fact, due to the nature of construction work, with ample dirt, dust and muck to deal with, the need for good hygiene and cleanliness during breaks is even more important.
+In fact, due to the nature of construction work, with plenty of dirt, dust and muck to deal with, the need for good hygiene and cleanliness during breaks is even more important.

 Above common sense, the law also places requirements on the provision of welfare facilities on construction sites.

-Suitable and sufficient sanitary conveniences shall be provided or made available at readily accessible places.
+- Suitable and sufficient sanitary conveniences must be provided or made available at readily accessible places.

 The Construction (Design and Management) Regulations not only require suitable and sufficient toilet facilities but also cover washing, drinking water, changing and rest facilities.

-Failing to provide adequate welfare facilities for the number of people on site, unhygienic welfare facilities or faulty welfare facilities (e.g. no running water hot and cold washing water) could all be highlighted as material breaches of the need to provide suitable and sufficient welfare facilities.
+Failing to provide adequate welfare facilities for the number of people on-site, unhygienic welfare facilities or faulty welfare facilities (e.g. no running water hot and cold washing water) could all be highlighted as breaches of the need to provide suitable and sufficient welfare facilities.

-Keep a check on your site health and safety management with our construction site inspection checklist and find out if your project ticks all the right boxes.
+Keep a check with the welfare facilities checklist form and find out if your construction project ticks all the right boxes.